json420/degu/doc/degu.base.rst

         Remaining bytes available for reading in the HTTP body.

-        This attribute is initially set to :attr:`Input.content_length`.
+        This attribute is initially set to :attr:`Body.content_length`.
 Once the entire HTTP body has been read, this attribute will be ``0``.

-    .. attribute:: closed

-        Initially ``False``, will be ``True`` after entire body has been read.

-    .. attribute:: chunked

-        Always ``False``, indicating a normal (non-chunk-encoded) HTTP body.

-        This attribute exists so that RGI applications can test whether an HTTP body is chunk-encoded without having to check whether the body is an instance of a particular class.

-        This allows the same input abstraction API to be easily used with any RGI compliant server implementation, not just the Degu reference server.

     .. method:: read(size=None)

         Read part (or all) of the HTTP body.

-        If no *size* argument is provided, the entire HTTP body will be returned as a single ``bytes`` instance.
+        If no *size* argument is provided, the entire remaining HTTP body will be returned as a single ``bytes`` instance.

         If the *size* argument is provided, up to that many bytes will be read and returned from the HTTP body.

-        If the entire HTTP body has already been read, this method will return an empty ``b''``.

     .. method:: __iter__()